backdrop/backdrop-issues/procedures/docs/create-release-minor.md

 - [ ] Update the front page download link on b.org. @quicksketch, @serundeputy
 - [ ] Tweet that a new release is out @quicksketch, @jenlampton, @thejimbirch
 - [ ] Publish blog post @tomgrandy, @klonos, @jenlampton
-- [ ] email katie@phpweekly.com for a note in the PHP Weekly Newsletter @jenlampton, ??
+- [ ] email katie@phpweekly.com for a note in the PHP Weekly Newsletter @jenlampton

 ## Post-release tasks (asap)